Kernel-Free Universum Quadratic Surface Twin Support Vector Machines for Imbalanced Data: Conclusions and Future Research Directions

-In this paper, we introduced three kernel-free Universum quadratic surface support vector machine models for binary classification: $\mathfrak{U}$-QTSVM, LS-$\mathfrak{U}$-QTSVM, and Im-LS-$\mathfrak{U}$-QTSVM.
-Binary classification with imbalanced classes presents significant challenges in machine learning, especially when the minority class is underrepresented.
-Traditional classifiers often fail to accurately capture the characteristics of the minority class, leading to biased models with poor predictive performance.
-To address this issue, we developed the Im-LS-$\mathfrak{U}$-QTSVM model, tailored for imbalanced datasets.
+In this paper, we introduced three kernel-free Universum quadratic surface support vector machine models for binary classification: $\mathfrak{U}$-QTSVM, LS-$\mathfrak{U}$-QTSVM, and Im-LS-$\mathfrak{U}$-QTSVM. { Binary classification with imbalanced classes remains a major challenge in machine learning, especially when minority class instances are scarce.
+Traditional classifiers often exhibit bias toward the majority class, leading to poor prediction performance on the minority class and potentially serious consequences in real-world applications such as medical diagnosis, fraud detection, or rare-event prediction.} To address this issue, we developed the Im-LS-$\mathfrak{U}$-QTSVM model, tailored for imbalanced datasets.
 We examined several theoretical properties and proposed an efficient algorithm for this model.
 Our computational experiments confirmed the effectiveness and efficiency of the proposed models.
 The main findings are summarized below:

-\begin{itemize} \item We incorporated Universum data into kernel-free QTSVM models to propose the $\mathfrak{U}$-QTSVM model, followed by its least-square version, LS-$\mathfrak{U}$-QTSVM.
+\begin{itemize} \item { We proposed the $\mathfrak{U}$-QTSVM model, which leverages Universum points to provide additional prior knowledge that supports minority class representation.
+This approach enhances the classifier’s ability to capture subtle patterns in complex datasets, improving generalization performance without requiring kernel-based transformations.
+Its least-squares version, LS-$\mathfrak{U}$-QTSVM, further simplifies the optimization problem by converting it into a system of linear equations, making it computationally efficient for moderate-scale datasets.}

-\item To tackle the challenge of imbalanced datasets, we adapted $\mathfrak{U}$-QTSVM to create Im-$\mathfrak{U}$-QTSVM and its least-square version, Im-LS-$\mathfrak{U}$-QTSVM, which reduces computational complexity by solving a system of equations.
+\item To tackle the challenge of imbalanced datasets, we adapted $\mathfrak{U}$-QTSVM to create Im-$\mathfrak{U}$-QTSVM and its least-square version, Im-LS-$\mathfrak{U}$-QTSVM, which reduces computational complexity by solving a system of equations. { Indeed, these models explicitly focus on improving classification of the minority class by adjusting the margin and leveraging Universum points strategically, which reduces the bias toward the majority class.
+The least-squares formulation reduces computational complexity while maintaining strong predictive performance, making it suitable for real-world imbalanced datasets.}

 \item We explored several theoretical properties of the Im-LS-$\mathfrak{U}$-QTSVM model.

 \item Numerical experiments demonstrated the impact of parameters on classification accuracy.
 The promising results on various artificial and public benchmark datasets indicate the effectiveness of the proposed models in addressing real-world binary classification problems. \end{itemize}